emmajanedrews/base-template/_posts/2018-03-02-how-will-rising-interest-rates-affect-you.md

 In conclusion, you need to understand that, while there are fewer homes on the market right now and while home values are on the rise, you need to be acting quickly in this market.
 Since interest rates are rising, **not paying attention could cost you a lot of money in the future.**

-If you have any questions about interest rates, buying, or selling, feel free to reach out to me.<br>&nbsp;
+If you have any questions about interest rates, buying, or selling, feel free to reach out to me.<br>